 Most lost and found queries came in through the voice channel.
 Due to the nature of lost and found queries, often involving people hoping to recover valuables they had accidentally left in a vehicle, these calls were considered urgent and treated as high priority.

-Demand for this service was high, and Gojek’s improvement teams soon realized that communications APIs could help solve some of the pain points they were facing.
+Demand for this service was high, and Gojek’s improvement teams soon realised that communications APIs could help solve some of the pain points they were facing.

 Subramanian decided that integrating Interactive Voice Response (IVR) into the phone lines would be the best way to allow the customer or driver to dial in and report a lost or found item.
 “The IVR automatically collects all the information needed – such as identification and which trip was involved.”, he shared.

 Once all the details are logged, a communication channel is automatically set up, allowing the driver and customer to contact each other.
 The channel is completely secure and anonymous, protected by a number masking API.